lambdabot/lambdabot/README.md

 Lambdabot can be installed system-wide or per user, but currently the lambdabot binary makes certain assumptions about what directory it is being run in & where files it needs can be found.
 (This is the subject of future work.)

 Your best bet is currently to read the code and see what it does, and decide for yourself whether that's what you want.

-WARNING: uses Safe Haskell for @eval, etc., does not turn on -fpackage-trust, so make sure that you don't have any packages installed that are incorrectly marked "Trustworthy".

 OFFLINE MODE
 ------------